Daniel-Mietchen/datascience/reading-room.md

 - [Owncloud](https://owncloud.org/) &mdash; open source self-hosted web apps with sync clients and sharing
 - [Why we code in the open](https://mojdigital.blog.gov.uk/2017/02/21/why-we-code-in-the-open/)
 - Wikibooks: [Data Science: An Introduction](https://en.wikibooks.org/wiki/Data_Science:_An_Introduction)
+- [Three challenges for the web, according to its inventor](http://webfoundation.org/2017/03/web-turns-28-letter/) &mdash; thoughts by Tim Berners-Lee on the Web's 28th birthday